-Buffalo State will host the 8th annual SUNYWide Film Festival Nov.
-9-11.
+Buffalo State hosted the eighth annual SUNYWide Film Festival Nov.
+9-11, which was the first time the event was held in Buffalo.
 The festival was launched in 2009 to highlight the film and video work of students and faculty in the SUNY system.

 Buffalo’s Central Terminal opened in June 1929, at a cost of $14 million, and since that time the location has provided a rich history of the paranormal that some might call priceless.
 The terminal was one of the largest switching systems in the world that became the especially popular during World War II.

 According to a number of recent reports, Buffalo is attracting young people with its affordability and job opportunities.
 For example, a March list by Realtor.com, ranked Buffalo as the 7th most attractive city for millennials because of a median house price of $158,000 and new attractions along the waterfront.